dominictarr/map-reduce/README.md

 }
 ```

-we will aggregate to counts per-region, that look like this:
+We will aggregate to counts per-region, that look like this:

 ``` js
 //say: under the key USA